ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 Using such an increased scope still may make sense, as deprecation information is only a hint anyway.
 It is optional information that cannot be depended on, and clients should always be implemented in ways that allow them to function without Deprecation information.
 Increased scope information may help clients to glean additional hints from related resources and, thus, might allow them to implement behavior that allows them to make educated guesses about resources becoming deprecated.

-For example, an API might not use Deprecation headers on all of its resources, but only on designated resources such as the API's home document.
+For example, an API might not use Deprecation header fields on all of its resources, but only on designated resources such as the API's home document.
 This means that deprecation information is available, but in order to get it, clients have to periodically inspect the home document.
-In this example, the extended context of the Deprecation header would be all resources provided by the API, while the visibility of the information would only be on the home document.
+In this example, the extended context of the Deprecation header field would be all resources provided by the API, while the visibility of the information would only be on the home document.

 # The Deprecation Link Relation Type